 The Tulum Archaeological Zone, Coba, and the ancient city of Chichen Itza are some of the easiest to access, making them ideal for day trips.
 Slightly further afield, Uxmal and Ek Balam offer some of the region’s most impressive Mayan architecture.
 If you’re up for a remote adventure, Campeche’s Calakmul is a top pick, receiving far fewer visitors than the more popular ruins and with steep pyramids surrounded by pristine jungle - perfect for hiking.

 To truly understand the Mayan link to the cenotes, you’ll need to venture below the surface and experience them for yourself.
 Beginners can head to light-filled cavern systems like Chak Mool and Dos Ojos for a chance to spot fossilised seashells and fascinating underwater effects, including a halocline - where fresh and saltwater meet.
-More challenging sites like The Pit and Angelita are home to otherworldly scenery and bizarre hydrogen sulfide clouds, and are ideal for experienced divers.
+More challenging sites like The Pit and Angelita are home to otherworldly scenery and bizarre hydrogen sulphide clouds, and are ideal for experienced divers.
 But even snorkelers can enjoy themselves, with cenotes like Garden of Eden and Pet Cemetary offering plenty of open caverns that can be explored without a tank.
 Incredibly, there’s still plenty to see, with fascinating freshwater gardens and fossilised skeletons dating back to the last ice age.

 Snorkelling adventures